ShaikhWarsi/CROPIX/README.md

 │   └── ...
-├── Datasets/               # Datasets used for training (e.g., CSV files) ├── MODELS/                 # Jupyter notebooks or scripts for model development ├── Trained_models/         # Root level trained models (might be duplicated in backend) └── README.md               # This file
+├── Datasets/               # Datasets used for training (e.g., CSV files) ├── MODELS/                 # Jupyter notebooks or scripts for model development └── README.md               # This file
 ```

+## Documentation
+- [API Documentation](backend/API_DOCUMENTATION.md): Detailed information about the backend API endpoints.
+- [Model Documentation](backend/MODEL_DOCUMENTATION.md): In-depth documentation for each machine learning model used in the project.
+- [Contributing Guidelines](CONTRIBUTING.md): Information on how to contribute to the project.

 ## Contributing
 We welcome contributions to CROPIX!
-Please feel free to fork the repository, create a new branch, and submit a pull request with your enhancements or bug fixes.
+Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for more details on how to get involved.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details (if applicable).
+This project is licensed under the MIT License - see the LICENSE file for details.